 A new analysis of antipsychotic treatment of schizophrenia (published in Schizophrenia Bulletin) has found that two-thirds of patients treated this way do not experience symptom remission.
 Additionally, one in five did not experience any improvement at all.
-The research was led by Myrto Samara, Adriani Nikolakopoulou, Georgia Salanti, and Stefan Leucht, working through the Institute of Social and Preventive Medicine (ISPM) at the University of Bern, Switzerland.
+The research was led by Myrto Samara and Stefan Leucht, of the Technical University of Munich (TUM), and Adriani Nikolakopoulou and Georgia Salanti, working through the Institute of Social and Preventive Medicine (ISPM) at the University of Bern, Switzerland.

 The authors note that treatment guidelines, textbooks, and other resources on psychiatry generally make vague statements that somewhere between 10% and 60% of patients do not benefit from antipsychotic medications or experience only a “partial” improvement.
 These resources also generally fail to cite references for their numbers.